NatLabRockies/LabProcessTracker/README.md

 **Note:** You need to install the test dependencies first: `pip install .[test]`

 The test suite covers `tracker_utils.py` and `populate_uwl.py`.
 The GUI is validated through manual testing and usage.

-## Test Coverage

-Test coverage reports are generated in `htmlcov/` after running tests.
-See the terminal output for summary and open `htmlcov/index.html` for details.
+Coverage reports are generated in `htmlcov/` — open `htmlcov/index.html` for details.

 ## Generating QR Codes